aurimas13/Communication-of-Services/README.md

 ```
 >>> cat events.json
 ```
 Be aware that if you run by Docker, the input and target paths need to be defined for the docker container are not your local system specifically.
-By doing the 6 point then you can write simply `>>> pwd` and hence add that location to `.env` file for TARGET_FILE_LOCATION as
-`'/ServicesCommunication/EventConsumer/output/events.json'`for Event Consumer and changing directories of EventConsumer to EventPropagator update
-INPUT_FILE_LOCATION in `.env` like this `'/ServicesCommunication/EventPropagator/events.json'`.
+By executing `>>> docker exec -it api_service bash` or `>>> docker exec -it propagator bash` then go to where `events.json1` is and by running in terminal `>>> pwd` you may update TARGET_FILE_LOCATION or INPUT_FILE_LOCATION at respective `.env` files.
+It could look something like this `'/ServicesCommunication/EventConsumer/output/events.json'`for Event Consumer `.env` file and for EventPropagator `.env` file like this `'/ServicesCommunication/EventPropagator/events.json'`.

-If you wish to see what you should see on either terminal window through Docker go to [Usage](#usage)  as it should be the same as shown locally there.
+If you wish to see what you should see on either terminal window through Docker go to [Usage](#usage)
+as it should be the same as shown locally there.

 To cancel either of the services when both are running on Docker and you are happy press `CTRL+C`.